btconway/babyagi/README.md

 ![image](https://github.com/robiwan303/babyagi/blob/main/BabyAGI-Memory.jpeg)

 Beside the update of embedding vector store above, the extended result data is written to file, serving as backup.
 The data is stored in folder "scrape_documents".
-When the vector store is deleted, the "memory" still exists in this file.
-The file can be used for embedding again using stand-alone script ingest.py (see document embedding extension).
+When the vector store is deleted, the "memory" still exists.
+The files can be used for embedding again using stand-alone script ingest.py (see document embedding extension).

 ## 🦙 Full Llama support: 100% local operation possible
 By implementing a strategie for applying different context limits to e.g. document embedding, task context or various inputs for the task creation and prioritization agents, and changing the Llama setup a bit, it is possible to have BabyAGI run quite stable with a 7B-Llama.